mpsonntag/snippets/courses/teaching/golang.md

 - NOTE! `int, uint, uintptr` types are 32bit/64bit on 32/64bit systems respectively.
 - More information about strings, bytes and runes can be found [in this blog entry](https://blog.golang.org/strings).
-- Crashcourse about the difference of int and uint and how they can be represented in memory can be found [here](http://stackoverflow.com/a/13422442).
+- Crash course about the difference of int and uint and how they can be represented in memory can be found [here](http://stackoverflow.com/a/13422442).

 ### String, runes, UTF-8 code points
 - In Go a string is a read-only slice of bytes (of any format e.g. Unicode, UTF-8, etc).